 "There's something here, Remi."
 He told her, bringing the van around to park at a half destroyed Gas Station.
 "I can feel it."
 He looked out the window and stared up at the night sky.
 The stars looked beautiful that night.
 "I can feel it."

-"And did we really have to drive all the way here at night?"
+"And did we really have to drive all the way up here at night?"
 Remi complained.
 She wasn't particularly excited about exploring an abandoned town that late at night.
 "Couldn't we have waiting till tomorrow?"

 "Vampires come out at night."

 "If you believe in such things."
 Remi said.
 "Which I don't."

 "Just grab the flashlight and the camera and lets go."